Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline is in my process_image2() method in my P1 jupyter notebook.
-There are 6 steps in my pipeline:
+There are 7 steps in my pipeline:
 1) Convert to greyscale
 2) Apply Canny Edge detection to image.
 3) Apply Gaussian smoothing to the image (not explicitly listed in the process_image2() method; applied in step 2's method).
 4) Define a region of interest, and bitwise and the image with that region to exclude non-lane-line-items.
 5) Calculate the hough lines.
 6) Draw lines on image by using the hould lines as input.
+7) Create an image with the lines on the road.

 ## Detailed Description of Each Step